seamapi/docs/docs/core-concepts/devices.md

 ### Convert Managed Device to Unmanaged
-To convert a device from unmanaged to managed, retrieve it and use the update function to flip its managed state back to true
+To convert a device from unmanaged to managed, retrieve it and use the update function to change its managed state back to true

 <!-- CODE INJECT START